kennytilton/matrix/cljs/fluxchallenge/README.md

 Running SithTrak is a little different.
 One repo holds a server app against which we will test, while this repo implements the Challenge, a client that feeds off the Challenge server.

 ### the server
-First, grab the whole Challenge (server and accepted submissions) and do the one-time install:
+Grab the whole Challenge (server and accepted submissions) and do a one-time install:
 ```` bash
 git clone https://github.com/kennytilton/flux-challenge.git
 cd flux-challenge/server